-British Gas are the largest energy provider and supply to over 400,000 UK businesses.
-This means they have a wealth of experience in dealing with businesses of all sizes.
-They may not have the best Trustpilot rating, but they offered us the second most competitive rate for our sample London-based small business.
-They were also the quickest of the Big Six to answer the phone to us.
+British Gas is the largest energy provider, supplying to over 400,000 UK businesses.
+This means it has a wealth of experience in dealing with businesses of all sizes.
+It may not have the best Trustpilot rating, but it offered us the second most competitive rate for our sample London-based small business.
+It was also the quickest of the Big Six to answer the phone to us.

 - Competitive rates

 - Offer meter installation and smart meters